antoine-jacquet/project-conformity/README.md

 The MATLAB code for Figures 4 and 5.
 The main code is in the file `evolution_conformity.m`.
 It produces the evolutionary dynamics graphs for Figure 5 for different parameter values.
-Simulations results are stored in the file `results_simulations.mat`.
+Simulation results are stored in the file `results_simulations.mat`.
 The file `heatmap.m` uses these results to produce the success rates graph of Figure 4.